-To generate a random number in Go (actually, it’s pseudo-random, but in this article, we will refer to it as random), you just need to use the math/rand
+To generate a random number in Go (actually, it’s pseudo-random, but in this article, we will refer to it as random), you just need to use the Go built-in math/rand

 package main